ramysh/trustline/README.md

 ## Additional Info

+##### Ports
-The server ports for alice and bob are in
+* The server ports for alice and bob are in

 https://github.com/ramysh/trustline/blob/master/trustline-payment-server/src/main/resources/alice.properties

 https://github.com/ramysh/trustline/blob/master/trustline-payment-server/src/main/resources/bob.properties

-The user service is currently hardcoded, so of you change the ports they run on, you have to change them here as well
+* The user service is currently hardcoded, so of you change the ports they run on, you have to change them here as well

 https://github.com/ramysh/trustline/blob/master/trustline-user-service-impl/src/main/resources/user.service.properties

+##### Integration tests

+* Concurrently does the following
+  * Sends a series of 300 TransferRequest's over 30 threads from Server A to B
+  * Sends the same requests over 30 threads from Server B to A, but doesnt send the last one.

+* The final balance at each server is verified to correctly reflect the TransferRequest's sent to both servers